ukrvassabi/ebox/readme.md

 #### How to run?

-* You should have preinstalled Docker and Docker compose.
+* You should have preinstalled Docker and [Docker compose](https://docs.docker.com/compose/install/)

 * Pull sources and in the project folder create .env file with next content:
 	```